o-lukas/homebridge-smartthings-tv/README.md

 ### registerSoundModes

 Registers all available sound modes as separate switches that can be toggled to enable/disable a sound mode.
 Uses the names as exposed from the SmartThings API.

+### registerVolumeSlider

+Registers a separate volume slider accessorry that will be exposed as a light bulb accessory (because there is currently no option to change a speaker volume directly using Home).

 ### deviceMappings